UlinProject/snapmaker-original/README.md

 #### Bed (3D)
 The textolite is small in size (128x128 mm), heating is exclusively resistive (24V, did not determine the power), heating up to 60 degrees is preferable.
 The main disadvantage of this table is the lack of insulation and all the heat is directed both to the platform itself and to heating its base (guide).
 Also, the bolts for fastening the platform to the guide are slightly larger than required, because of this, the screws themselves cut into the sticker glued to the platform a little.
 Another plus is that this sticker does not require any glue at all when printing PLA / PETG.

+#### Spindle (CNC)
+Uses a weak spindle 30W RBI-365024 24V, the main software assumes the use and configuration of specific cutters, the ability to perform drilling was not found.
+There are many shortcomings, no automatic centering, no speed control, a lot of noise during operation.
+The spindle control board is supposedly designed for control, but in the copy that I had, the board actually consisted of two resistors, the on/off control is carried out by the main brain board.

+#### Laser
+I have hardly used it and have not tested it.
+There is a dc/dc converter board inside and presumably the feedback and dc/dc regulation works. (will be added).